-Currently a Music Instructor at Madison College and Edgewood College, Liz previously served on faculty at UW-Platteville, Beloit College, Ripon College and Olivet Nazarene University.
+Liz is is a regular substitute at the San Francisco Conservatory of Music Pre-College, and has taught a wide variety of courses at Madison College and Edgewood College.
+Dr. Liz served as Adjunct Flute Professor at UW-Platteville, Beloit College, Ripon College and Olivet Nazarene University.
 Her most influential teachers have been Tim Day, Leone Buyse, Julie McKenzie, and Keith Underwood.
 Liz holds degrees from the San Francisco Conservatory of Music, University of Michigan, and University of Wisconsin-Madison.

 Liz currently splits her time between the Central Valley and San Francisco Bay Area of California.
 When not fluting, Liz is probably meditating, doing yoga, or hiking and exploring with pups Buddy and Mr. T.

 Professional Affiliations: AFM Local 6 and Local 166, ROPA, TMA, NFA.